The Evergreen Fund supports planting of 1,100 trees in just two months

 The first project funded by Ground Control’s landmark Evergreen Fund has begun to bear fruit, with an army of green-fingered volunteers planting 1,100 trees over the last two months.

-The Evergreen Fund has thrown its support behind BBC Radio Gloucestershire’s ‘Ourboretum’ project’, a campaign to replace many of the tens of thousands of trees in Gloucestershire that are being devastated by ash dieback disease, with a goal of planting 2,020 saplings.
+The Evergreen Fund has thrown its support behind BBC Radio Gloucestershire’s ‘Ourboretum’ project, a campaign to replace many of the tens of thousands of trees in Gloucestershire that are being devastated by ash dieback disease, to plant 2,020 saplings.

 The goal of the ‘Ourboretum’ campaign is to negate the effect of ash dieback.
 Almost 90% of ash trees in Gloucestershire – the UK’s third most common tree – are expected to die from the incurable fungal disease within the next few years, having a devastating knock-on effect on local landscape and wildlife.